aastronautss/launch-school-course-301/3/notes.md

 get 'register', to: 'users#new'
 ```

-This will also create a named route: `register_route`.
+This will also create a named route: `register_path`.
 This allows us to use:

 ```erb
 <%= link_to 'Register', register_path %>